simeononsecurity/simeononsecurity.ch/content/articles/demystifying-wmi-filtering-maximizing-gpo-control/index.en.md

 SELECT * FROM Win32_OperatingSystem WHERE Version LIKE "10.%"
 ```

 In this example, the query checks if the version of the operating system starts with "10.", indicating it is Windows 10.
-If the query evaluates to **True**, the GPO will be applied to the target computer; otherwise, it will not.
+If the query evaluates to **True**, the GPO will be applied to the target computer; otherwise, it won't.

 WMI filtering also supports various conditions and logical operators, such as **AND**, **OR**, and **NOT**, allowing administrators to create more sophisticated filters.
 They can combine multiple properties and values to achieve fine-grained control over GPO application.

 Also, administrators can leverage different **WMI namespaces** to access specific sets of WMI classes and properties.
-This flexibility enables them to target GPOs based on a wide range of criteria, including hardware configurations, software installations, network settings, and more.
+This flexibility enables them to target GPOs based on many criteria, including hardware configurations, software installations, network settings, and more.

 To learn more about creating WMI filters and constructing WMI queries, you can refer to the official Microsoft documentation on [WMI Filtering for Group Policy](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/Policy/filtering-the-scope-of-a-gpo).